System information

 System information panel

-Gaia Sky has a built-in debug information panel that provides a lot of good information on the current system and is hidden by default.
-You can bring it up with ctrl + d, or by ticking the Show debug info check box in the System tab of the preferences dialog.
+Gaia Sky has a built-in debug information panel that provides information on the current system.
+This panel is hidden by default.
+You can bring it up with ctrl + d, or by ticking the Show debug info check box in the

 By default, the system information panel is collapsed.